 - Is the master point (the carabiner connection between your rope and anchor) an UNBROKEN ring of metal?

-- Does the rope RUN easily through the unbroken ring of two carabiners?
+- Does the rope RUN easily through the unbroken ring of two carabiners or a large steel locking carabiner?

-- Is the rope below the cliff EDGE so it doesn't abrade or cut?
+- Is the climbing rope extended below the cliff EDGE so it doesn't abrade or cut on any sharp rock protrusions?

 Use SECURE Then Test the Anchor

 If your top-rope anchor meets all the criteria of SECURE and you can answer "Yes!" to all the questions, then your anchor is a keeper.
-First though, you can test it by having a climber on the ground tie into the rope and climb a few feet up with a belay, then weight the rope and lower down.
+First though, you can test it by having a climber on the ground tie into the rope and climb a few feet up with a belay, then weight the rope, bounce on it, and then lower down.

 Your Safety is a Perfect Anchor